Priceless (advertising campaign): Parodies

-Many parodies have been made using this same pattern, especially on Comedy Central, though Mastercard has threatened legal action, contending that Mastercard views such parodies as a violation of its rights under the federal and state trademark and unfair competition laws, under the federal and state anti-dilution laws, and under the Copyright Act.
-Despite these claims, however, noted US consumer advocate and presidential candidate Ralph Nader emerged victorious (after a four-year battle) in the suit Mastercard brought against him after he produced his own "Priceless" political commercials.
+Many parodies have been made using this same pattern, especially on Comedy Central, though Mastercard has threatened legal action, contending that such parodies are a violation of its rights under the federal and state trademark and unfair competition laws, under the federal and state anti-dilution laws, and under the Copyright Act.
+Despite these assertions, however, US consumer advocate and presidential candidate Ralph Nader won (after a four-year battle) in the suit Mastercard brought against him after he produced his own "Priceless" political commercials.
 In the election ads Nader had criticized the corporate financing of both the Bush and Gore campaigns.
 Using the theme and some of the language behind the Mastercard "Priceless" campaign the election specified the dollar amounts contributed by corporate interests to both candidates and then summed it up with "finding out the truth ... priceless".
 Mastercard sued Nader's campaign committee and filed a temporary restraining order to stop the ads.
 The TRO was not granted and Nader defended the ads by claiming they were protected under the fair use doctrine.

 In 2002, a video was published where a boy was having a private conversation with his girlfriend in front of her parents house, while accidentally holding his hand on the intercom.
 Some sources argued that MasterCard may be behind the video.

 In 2011, WikiLeaks founder Julian Assange published a parody video in response to their assets being frozen.